-Gluten refers to the proteins found in cereal grain’s endosperm (a type of tissue produced in seeds that are ground to make flour).
-Gluten both nourishes plant embryos during germination and later affects the elasticity of dough, which in turn affects the chewiness of baked products.
+Gluten refers to the proteins in cereal grains, such as wheat, barley and rye.
+Gluten is found in the endosperm (a type of tissue produced in seeds that are ground to make flour) and nourishes plant embryos during germination.
+Later on, gluten affects the elasticity of dough, acting as a glue to hold the food together, which in turn affects the chewiness of baked products.

-Not all grains contain gluten, though.
+Not all grains contain gluten.
 Some examples of gluten-free grains are sorghum, millet, brown rice, buckwheat, wild rice, amaranth, quinoa, corn (polenta) and teff.
 Oats are also gluten-free, but can be contaminated during processing, said Lori Chong, a registered dietitian.

 Is gluten bad?

 Gluten is only bad for certain people.
 These people are gluten-sensitive or gluten-intolerant, which means their bodies produce an abnormal immune response when breaking down gluten during digestion.
 About 18 million Americans have gluten sensitivity, according to the National Foundation for Celiac Awareness.

 The most well-known form of gluten intolerance is celiac disease, which affects one in every 141 people in the United States, according to the U.S. Department of Health and Human Services.
 When someone with celiac disease consumes gluten, it triggers an immune response that damages their intestines, preventing them from absorbing vital nutrients.

 The chronic gastrointestinal disorder called irritable bowel syndrome (IBS) is another condition that is affected by gluten.
 IBS affects 7 to 20 percent of adults in the United States, according to a paper published in the journal Gastroenterology & Hepatology.
 Chong explained that gluten grains are high in starches and sugars that can be easily fermented by intestinal bacteria.
 This can cause bloating, cramping and/or diarrhea.